-6. How does the instructor receive my work?
+5. How does the instructor receive my work?

-For Internet classes, your work will be submitted electronically (i.e. by email, electronic drop boxes, or message boards).
-Telecom course materials are generally mailed/or faxed to the instructor by a classroom facilitator.
+For online classes, your work will be submitted electronically, usually through Blackboard.
+Other options might include email, electronic drop boxes, or message boards).
+Some Video Distance Learning course materials might also be collected by an on-site classroom facilitator.
 Your instructor will provide details for submission in your course syllabus.